DariaPantiushina/SplitPay_Promo_Performance_Drop/README.md

 ## Business background

-The company operates a decentralized ride-hailing platform, connecting passengers and drivers directly via a multi-channel digital ecosystem - mobile apps (iOS & Android) and web interface.
-Riders can pay either by card or via SplitPay, a newly launched deferred payment service integrated in mid-September 2025.
+The company operates a decentralized ride-hailing platform, connecting passengers and drivers directly through a multi-channel digital ecosystem - mobile apps (iOS & Android) and a web interface.
+Riders can pay either by card or via SplitPay, a newly launched deferred payment service.

-SplitPay 2.0 introduced:

-- a discount mechanism for eligible users;

-- instant installment approvals through SDK integration;

-- and a new promotion campaign encouraging SplitPay usage across channels.
+In October 2025 a new promotion was launched: "20% off for rides paid via the new SplitPay in-app direct transfer".

-The **business goal** was to increase SplitPay share among all completed rides from 25% → 40% by the end of Q4.
+The **business objective** was to increase SplitPay’s share among all completed rides from 25% to 40% by the end of Q4.

-Two weeks after launch the analytics and product teams noticed an **anomaly**:
+However, two weeks after launch, the analytics and product teams detected an **anomaly** - SplitPay transactions dropped sharply:

-SplitPay transactions dropped sharply: completed rides remained stable, successful payments collapsed by ~3×, while other payment methods (card) stayed normal.
+- the number of completed rides remained stable,

+- while successful payments collapsed by ~ 3×

 ## Questions clarifying the context